-Smiling Face With Smiling Eyes and Smiling Face are the two most commonly used emoticons.
+Smiling Face With Smiling Eyes and Smiling Face are the most commonly used emojis.
 They simply denote happiness or positivity.

-Infrequently, they may be used following an insult or criticism to remove some of the sting.
+Infrequently, they may be used following a mild insult or criticism to remove some of the sting.

-Smiling Face With Open Mouth And Cold Sweat shows happiness like the other smiling faces, but there is also an element of relief.
+Smiling Face With Open Mouth And Cold Sweat similarly shows happiness, albeit with relief.
 Messages using this emoji often express joy at how a potentially negative event worked out.

 Face With Tears Of Joy is used to show laughter.
-It’s closely related to LOL.
-If someone sends a funny joke, you can respond with this emoji.
+It’s commonly replaced “LOL” when someone sends a joke.

 Smiling Face With Sunglasses

 Smiling Face With Sunglasses is used to show coolness.
-It’s similar to the sunglasses used in Deal With It GIFs.
+It’s sometimes used tongue-in-cheek or can mean “deal with it”.